 The main concepts used in Road freight statistics are the following:

-Basic transport operation is the displacement of a single class of good from a place of origin, in which the merchandise is loaded, to one of destiny, in which it is discharged.
+Basic transport operation is the transport of one type of goods (defined by reference to a particular nomenclature level) from a place of origin, in which the merchandise is loaded, to one of destiny, in which it is discharged.
 Also included are the so-called "empty operations", that is, the displacements made without goods between a place of unloading and another of loading.

 Goods carried by road.
 It is the movable thing that moves from one place to another by goods vehicle.
 When a vehicle transports two kinds of different goods, it is considered that it carries out two transport operations.